 This one-year course is designed with an emphasis on meeting the requirements of the College Board Advanced Placement AP Chemistry examination.
 This college-level curriculum provides students with the conceptual framework, factual knowledge, and analytical skills necessary to deal critically with the rapidly changing science of chemistry.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to our society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one credit of the Nevada high school graduation requirement for science and qualifies as a laboratory science for college entrance.
-It is expected that the student will take the AP exam in May for a fee.
-See your school counselor if you have a financial hardships.
+This course may count towards the College and Career Ready Flex Credit requirements for the Standard Diploma.
+Approved Spring 2021

-Physics Honors - 3200
+Physics Honors - 32004

 This one-year course is designed to integrate scientific and engineering practices, crosscutting concepts, and core ideas related to physics.
 This course is designated as honors level by the accelerated instructional pacing and depth of content.
 The topics covered in Physics Honors include Forces and Interactions; Energy; Waves and Electromagnetic Radiation; and Engineering Design.
 Demonstrations and lab experiences that employ proper safety techniques are mandatory for this course.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one of the science credits required for high school graduation and qualifies as a laboratory science for college entrance.
+This course may count towards the College and Career Ready Flex Credit requirements for the Standard Diploma.
+Approved Spring 2021

-Principles of Anatomy and Physiology Honors - 3450
+Principles of Anatomy and Physiology Honors - 34504

 This one-year course is a survey of the fundamentals of anatomy and physiology.
 This course is designated as honors level by the accelerated pacing and depth of content.
 Topics focus on the interrelationships of human body systems, using Science and Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas of the science standards.
 Demonstrations and lab experiences that employ proper safety techniques are essential to this course.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
-Prerequisites are successful completion of Biology/Biology Honors and Chemistry/ Chemistry Honors.
+Prerequisites are successful completion of Biology/Biology Honors and Chemistry/Chemistry Honors.
 This course fulfills one of the science credits required for high school graduation and qualifies as a laboratory science for college entrance.
-Revised May 2018.
+This course may count towards the College and Career Ready Flex Credit requirements for the Standard Diploma.
+Approved Spring 2021